 If you can afford it: Do both, but with the right split based on your business stage.
 More on that below.

-That's the 30 second version.
+That's the one minute version.
 The rest of this guide gives you the numbers, the framework and the Melbourne specific context to make a confident decision.
+For the full picture on how the organic side works, our SEO Melbourne services page covers what management actually involves and this article's job is to help you decide whether to buy it at all.

 What you're comparing (so you don't mix up metrics)